11 Things You May Not Know About Hawai'i and Native Hawaiians

 - Native Hawaiians tried to fight back

-- Queen Lili'uokalani wrote the famous song titled "Aloha 'Oe" (translation: Farewell)
+- Queen Lili'uokalani wrote the famous song "Aloha 'Oe" ("Farewell to Thee")

 - The U.S. officially apologized for the illegal overthrow